-Don’t come thinking you are just supporting your loved one- come ready to do some work yourself!
-There is a “guidebook for families in treatment” that will explain much more of the nuances and procedures of families visiting in treatment.
+Don’t come thinking you are just supporting your loved one—come ready to do some work yourself!
+There is a “guidebook for families in treatment” that will explain much more of the nuances and procedures of families visiting our Malibu rehab center.

 What types of addiction do you treat?

-Our staff and health professionals have experience in all aspects of addiction, including co-occurring eating disorders, co-occurring personality disorders, process addictions like gambling, pornography, sex and food and of course, all aspects of chemical dependency- including alcohol, opiates such as heroin, oxycontin and vicodin, benzodiazepines such as xanax and klonopin, methamphetamines and amphetamines, crack and powder cocaine, inhalants, marijuana, and a wide variety of other legal and illegal drugs, as well as the myriad of cross addictions that come from things like methamphetamine and sex addiction.
+Our staff and health professionals have experience in all aspects of addiction, including co-occurring eating disorders, co-occurring personality disorders, process addictions like gambling, pornography, sex, food, and of course, all aspects of chemical dependency, including alcohol, opiates such as heroin, OxyContin, and Vicodin, benzodiazepines such as Xanax and Klonopin, methamphetamines and amphetamines, crack and powder cocaine, inhalants, marijuana, and a wide variety of other legal and illegal drugs, as well as the myriad of cross addictions that come from things like methamphetamine and sex addiction.

 What is your success rate?

-Defining success as uninterrupted abstinence is one of the problems with a behavioral approach to treatment, so we don’t want to speak about success in that “old school” context (though we do measure it.)
-What we can say is this: of the 150 or so people who have gone through our program in the last two years, about 125 are doing well and are abstinent from their drug of choice.
+Defining success as uninterrupted abstinence is one of the problems with a behavioral approach to treatment, so we don’t want to speak about success in that “old school” context (though we do measure it).
+What we can say is this: Of the 350 or so people who have gone through our program in the last two years, about 300 are doing well and are abstinent from their drug of choice.